Fierioziy/ParticleNativeAPI/README.md

 Plugin can be downloaded from the Spigot repository (soon).

 # How to use
+### Include plugin jar as dependency in your Eclipse/IntelliJ project.
+Plugin's jar contains classes and javadoc commented source code files which your IDE should automatically detect to display javadoc's hints.

 ### Initial setup
 Include this plugin as dependency or soft-dependency in your `plugin.yml` file.
 ```yaml